ReesMorrison/NetlifyBlogThemes/content/post/2021-02-03-alcohol-wide-view/Alcohol Wide Angle.md

 ["Who's Afraid of Virginia Woolf?"](https://themesfromart.com/blog/2021-02-03-alcohol-woolf-nichols/alcoholwoolfnichols/), ["Absinthe" by Edgar Degas](https://themesfromart.com/blog/2021-02-03-alcohol-absinthe-degas/alcoholabsinthedegas/), ["Margaritaville" by Jimmy Buffet](https://themesfromart.com/blog/2021-02-01-alcohol-margaritaville-buffet/alcoholmargarita/), and
 ["Mr. Flood's Party" by Edwin Arlington Robinson](https://themesfromart.com/post/2021-01-24-alcohol-flood-frost/alcohol/).
 Having explored sub-themes of alcohol that suggest themselves primarily in only one of those four artistic forms, I want to close with several additional observations that deserve mention.
-We’ll start with five sub-themes shared by two or more these mini-stories, and then consider a few of other paired considerations.
+We’ll start with five sub-themes shared by two or more these mini-stories, and then consider a few other paired considerations.

 <!--more-->